 Good content is critical in convincing prospects to open up a line of communication with the brand.
 Content that focuses on helping rather than selling builds trust with the audience and provides the right foundation for establishing a relationship.

-This approach heavily relies on digital tools like search engines and online platforms to lead prospects to valuable content that they are interested in.
-Part of the techniques under inbound marketing includes search engine optimization (SEO), social media marketing, and blogging.
+This approach heavily relies on digital tools like search engines and online platforms to lead prospects to valuable content they are interested in.
+Some of the techniques under inbound marketing are the following:

 Creating content that delights and attracts visitors is a critical part of inbound marketing.
 Like with outbound marketing, planning, copywriting, and graphic design are essential skills for producing content that leaves an impact on prospects.